flo3003/lexiconFALCON/README.md

 embeddings/LF_embeddings_dP_*dP_value*_xi_*xi_value*_num_epochs_*number_of_epochs*_final_error_*error*_*lexicon*.txt
 ```

+And the error history will be saved in `log_file.txt`

 If you want to start the training from pretrained embeddings:

 Download pretrained embeddings (e.g. [glove.6B](http://nlp.stanford.edu/data/glove.6B.zip)) in the `lexiconFALCON` directory and run